Twelfth Doctor: Reception

 Peter Capaldi has received critical acclaim for his portrayal of the Doctor.
 Following the broadcast of "Deep Breath", Euan Ferguson of The Guardian called his performance "wise and thoughtful", while Michael Hogan of The Telegraph felt that Capaldi's portrayal "crackled with fierce intelligence and nervous energy".
 Capaldi's performance in "Listen" was praised with Alasdair Wilkins of The A.V.
 Club, stating "Capaldi turns in a suitably fearless performance, reaching his obsessive crescendo as he prepares to meet whatever is waiting for him at the end of the universe".
 His acting in "The Caretaker" was praised by Morgan Jeffery of Digital Spy, noting "Capaldi's is the most complex and variable take on the Time Lord we've seen since Eccleston".

-In January 2015, Capaldi became the first actor to portray the Doctor to not be shortlisted for a National Television Award since the series revival in 2005.
+In January 2015, Capaldi became the first actor to portray the Doctor not be shortlisted for a National Television Award since the series revival in 2005.
 Ahead of the British Academy Television Awards that year, Paul Flynn of The Telegraph noted that Capaldi's portrayal of the Doctor had the effect of "significantly reducing Doctor Whos glamour quotient".
 Later, Capaldi received a TV Choice Awards nomination for Best Actor.
 He was also nominated for a BAFTA Cymru Award in the Best Actor category for his acting in "Dark Water".
 Steven Moffat praised his leading man, stating "we could argue for the rest of our lives about who's the best Doctor — but for me, the best single performance in the role is settled forever.
 You can only ask a solo of a virtuoso, so thank God and Scotland for Peter Capaldi".
 Capaldi's predecessor, Matt Smith, applauded him as having "reinvented" Doctor Who.
 Colin Baker praised the 12th Doctor noting "[Capaldi's Doctor] is grumpy and curmudgeonly and intolerant, and gosh – I should be playing it now [...]
 I love his style, and I love his character".
 In a later interview, Baker expressed that Capaldi initially had "a rough deal" as fans weren't very kind towards his incarnation, as they had been conditioned towards "eye candy" in the form of "dashing role model[s]" popularised by David Tennant.